-Sponsors were encouraged to comply with the October deadline if at all possible, and will have several important benefits over second chance participants.
-Projects that met the October deadline will be of higher priority for eligibility for long-term funding than second chance projects.
+Sponsors are encouraged to comply with the October deadline if at all possible, and will have several important benefits over second chance participants.
+Projects that meet the October deadline will be of higher priority for eligibility for long-term funding than second chance projects will have.
 In addition, project sponsors pursuing the traditional schedule will have a better opportunity to participate in the Trust's interim financing program in the current funding cycle.